 Marshall is a Martinsville native, retired from a 27 year career in local law enforcement, including over 2 years with the Henry County Sheriff's Office and almost 25 years with the Martinsville Police Department.
 From 2012 to 2019 he was the Crisis Intervention Team Coordinator for Piedmont Community Services, a role in which he oversaw a program that trains local law enforcement and first responders in Martinsville, Henry County, Patrick County and Franklin County to more effectively deal with persons with mental health and substance use challenges in order to steer them away from incarceration and toward treatment.
 He has been with WeCare since December 2012.
 In his current position he is tasked with overseeing the day-to-day operations of WeCare and working closely with the staff and the board of directors in order to ensure that we continue to be of service to the community as a valuable resource for individuals with mental health and substance use challenges.
-Marshall has two children: a son who recently graduated Patrick Henry Community College with an A.S. in Administration of Justice and a daughter who is nearing completion of her second year at Appalachian School of Law.
+Marshall has two children: a son who currently works in local law enforcement and a daughter who will graduate from Appalachian School of Law in May 2021.

 Biographical information coming soon.

 Regina is a native of the Martinsville/Henry County area who spent 17 years in active addiction.
 She has been in recovery for over 30 years, during which time she has spent a great deal of time in the church.
 She is trained as a peer recovery specialist, a WRAP facilitator, a Peer Support and Whole Health Resiliency trainer, and a Christian Recovery 12-step facilitator.
 She has also been trained in lay leadership and has taken part in a ministerial internship program.
 In her spare time, she enjoys cooking, hiking, reading, and watching reality TV shows.
 "WeCare is a place where all my life experiences can be used to benefit others and myself."